 Two images; on the left, a white bowl of mayo and Sriracha next to a bowl of cheese and spices.
 On the right, a woman is mixing the sauce.

-1. Add the mayo, Sriracha, and garlic to a small bowl.
+Whisk the mayo, Sriracha, and garlic in a small bowl until smooth.
+Cover & refrigerate.

 Tempura batter